Tom Larm, CFA®, CFP®

 There are risk and return expectations associated with each investment you choose.
 If an investment portfolio is made up primarily of fixed-income investments, it will likely have lower risk and lower return expectations.
 If an investment portfolio is more focused on equities, it will likely have higher risk and higher return expectations.

 Investing is all about balance.
 For your portfolio, we recommend choosing an appropriate mix between equity and fixed-income investments based on your unique situation, starting with your comfort with risk, time horizon and financial goal(s).
 Considering additional factors such as your retirement income needs, existing savings and whether you want to leave a legacy can also help you decide the most appropriate allocation to stocks and bonds.

 Evaluating how the risk and return characteristics of our portfolio objectives align with your situation can help you through this step in the process.
 This illustration can help you visualize the risk-return tradeoff as you move across portfolio objectives:

 This graphic demonstrates the tradeoff between risk and return.
 Higher return is typically accompanied by higher risk.
 Over the long run, we expect equities to provide potential for higher returns than bonds, but they are also generally more volatile and subject to greater risk than bonds.
 The amount of equity increases as you move across portfolio objectives on the graphic from left to right, which increases estimated returns as well as estimated risk.

-The table below represents our guidance on how to select a portfolio objective for a retirement goal, which we provide as an example.
+The table above represents our guidance on how to select a portfolio objective for a retirement goal, which we provide as an example.
 For retirement goals, we recommend considering your life stage, as well as your comfort with risk and time horizon.